Xilinx/PYNQ/docs/source/2_getting_started.rst

 Accessing files on the board
 ----------------------------
-Samba is running on the board, and the home area is shared and can be accessed like a networked drive.
+`Samba <https://www.samba.org/>`_, a file sharing service, is running on the board.
+The home area on the board can be accessed as a networked drive.

-Users should go to *\\\\pynq\\xpp* to access the pynq home area.
+You can go to ``\\pynq\xpp`` to access the pynq home area.
+Remember to change the hostname if necessary.

-The Samba username/password is xpp/xpp
+The Samba username:password is ``xpp:xpp``

 .. image:: ./images/samba_share.jpg
    :height: 600px